Happy young woman in driver's seat driving after purchasing the right amount of car insurance coverage.

 Uninsured (UI) and underinsured motorist (UIM) coverage

 Some states require one or both of these coverages, while other states offer them as optional coverage.
 Either way, uninsured and underinsured motorist coverage are two inexpensive coverages that you’ll definitely want to consider.
-Uninsured motorist coverage protects you from drivers without insurance, while underinsured motorist coverage protects you from drivers with not enough insurance to fully cover your expenses after an accident.
-If you didn’t have these coverages, you’d be left to cover the expenses yourself if in an accident with an underinsured or uninsured driver.
+Uninsured motorist coverage protects you from drivers without insurance, while underinsured motorist coverage protects you from drivers without enough insurance to fully cover your expenses after an accident.
+Without these coverages, you may be left to cover the expenses yourself if you're in an accident with an underinsured or uninsured driver.

 Additional car insurance coverage options

-It’s important to have well rounded insurance policy to protect you from any unexpected circumstance.
+It’s important to have a well-rounded insurance policy to protect you from any unexpected circumstance.
 Here are a few more coverages that are in your best interest to have:

 Gap lease or loan coverage.
-Leases and loans tend to last for years, but your car depreciates rather quickly, which means at some point you may owe more on your vehicle than it’s actually worth.
+Leases and loans tend to last for years, but your car depreciates rather quickly, which means at some point, you may owe more on your vehicle than it’s actually worth.
 If you get into an accident within that time frame, your regular car insurance will cover up to the actual cash value of the vehicle, but that amount may not be enough to cover the entire loan balance.
-This is where gap lease and loan insurance steps in and helps cover the difference.
+This is where gap lease and loan insurance step in to help cover the difference.

 Rental reimbursement.
 When your car is in the shop or otherwise not drivable due to a covered loss, rental car reimbursement is an optional coverage that can help pay for a rental car.
-You’ll be covered up to your policy’s limit that you choose.
+You’ll be covered up to the limit that you choose for your policy.

 So, now you know a little more about your coverage options, but how do you choose car insurance?
 When it comes to choosing car insurance coverage, you’ll look at the car insurance requirements in your state as well as your vehicle’s unique needs.